matthewken19/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all students using the `list` command.
 Multiple students in the list.

-   1. Test case: `delete 1`<br>
+   1. Test case: `delete s/A1234567X`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
+      Expected: Student with student id A1234567X is deleted from the list.
+Details of the deleted student shown in the status message.
 Timestamp in the status bar is updated.

-   1. Test case: `delete 0`<br>
+   1. Test case: (No such student with unique identifier) `delete s/A0000000U`<br>
       Expected: No student is deleted.
-Error details shown in the status message.
+No such student error details shown in the status message.
 Status bar remains the same.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is a non-unique identifier prefix)<br>
-      Expected: Similar to previous.
+      Expected: Error thrown with corresponding invalid commands.

 1. _{ more test cases …​ }_